Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 The museum blended Red Sea history, pilgrimage culture and contemporary art in ways I had not expected.

 Al Balad itself was stunning.
 Historic coral stone merchant houses lined narrow laneways while ornate wooden balconies known as rawasheen projected above the streets.
+Known as Hijazi architecture (7th-19th centuries) this traditional design utilizes natural materials and passive cooling techniques, such as thick walls and wind towers, to provide shade and comfort in the hot, humid climate.
 The architecture reflected centuries of Red Sea trade connections linking Arabia with Africa and beyond.

 One day I visited the Tariq Abdulhakim Centre, dedicated to one of Saudi Arabia’s most famous musicians and oud players.